arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 # What windows update can screw up
 ## 1. Second screen on asus duo may be disabled
+The very latest windows just won't allow me to use my second screen, All the other updates etc. did not work.
+Just won't even show up in device manager.
 ## 2. Nvidia driver can stop working
+Idk why an update nuked my driver, but atleast I can reinstall this.
 ## 3. Main screen can start flickering
+The main screen can start filckering if armoury crate is not open while the battery is connected
 ## 4. Windows recovery can become broken from expired components
 To fix this, we need to set the date to 2015 to re-enable windows recovery.